 We stopped for lunch at Lynch Bages’ casual café, Lavinal in the village of Bages just west of Pauillac.
 We’ve been several times before and it never fails us.
 The salad and lamb chops I had that day were scrumptious.
 Pictured above is hubby’s lunch.

-Our final tour was mercifully short, as I tend to tire of all of the malolactic fermentation talk during all French wine tours.
-Our guide, understanding that this was tour #3 pushed us through to the highlights.
+Our final trip was mercifully short, as I tend to tire of all of the malolactic fermentation talk during all French wine trips.
+Our guide, understanding that this was trip #3 pushed us through to the highlights.

 The artist Barthélémy Toguo from Camaroon who was a 2015 Venice Biennale pick decorated the mini-museum that shows you how wine used to be made in wooden vats.
 Mr. Toguo’s skeletons, eyes and other colorful human body parts in distress or morphing into nature was an interesting and compelling juxtaposition to the dark wood in the museum.